mcclatchy-southeast/security_for_sale/readme.md

 The N&O and the Observer are making both the investor subsidiary list and the database of corporate investor-owned properties available publicly for all uses.

-*The Pulitzer Center contributed to this project by awarding The Charlotte Observer and The News & Observer [a data journalism grant](https://pulitzercenter.org/grants-fellowships/opportunities-journalists/data-journalism-grants).*
+*The Pulitzer Center contributed to this project by awarding The Charlotte Observer and The News & Observer [a machine learning journalism grant](https://pulitzercenter.org/journalism/initiatives/machine-learning-investigations).*

 ## Changelog